List of princes of Zeta: House of Branković

+In 1453, the Serbian Despotate launched a final, unsuccessful campaign agaist the Crnojević house.
+After defeating the Branković forces, Stefan Crnojević launched a counteroffensive along the Morača and Zeta rivers, successfully capturing Upper Zeta.
+Only the fortress of Medun successfully resisted his advance.
+The Serbian Despotate was unable to organize a counteroffensive due to its military obligations to the Ottoman Empire, which required Serbian troops to assist Sultan Mehmed II during the siege of Constantinople in 1453.
+Following the fall of the Byzantine capital, Ottoman forces advanced into Serbia and Zeta.
+Between late 1455 and early 1456, Ottoman forces also captured the fortress of Medun.

 House of Crnojević

 The House of Crnojević was a dynasty ruling in the Medieval state of Zeta, first struggling with House of Balšić for control over Zeta, and then succeeding them as Zeta's supreme overlords throughout the 14th and 15th century.
 Since the second half of the 15th century, they would play a crucial role in the survival of late Medieval Zeta.
 All members of the House of Crnojević considered themselves Lords Zetan.